kulmajaba/figma-plugin-react-hooks/docs/index.md

 The hook can be configured by passing an options object to the hook call.

-**Important: only one set of options, from the first time the hook is called in your app, will take presence.**
+**Important: only one set of options will take presence in the hook.**
+Whichever hook is the most recent to be mounted will override previous options.

 It is best to create the hook options as a constant that is imported into each of the files where the hook is used.